Handball at the 2011 Pan American Games

 Handball competitions at the Guadalajara 2011 Pan American Games was held from October 15 to 24 at the San Rafael Gymnasium.
-Medals were awarded for both men's and women's team events.
+Medals were awarded for both men and women's team events.
 Each NOC is permitted to enter one men's team and one women's team in the handball competitions.
 Each team will consist of 15 athletes.
-The winner of each event qualified to compete at the 2012 Summer Olympics in London, Great Britain.
+The winner of each event is qualified to compete at the 2012 Summer Olympics in London, Great Britain.